Stage 12: File Module

 Introduction

 A file server stores and delivers files to clients over a network, enabling remote access.
 It allows users to download, upload, and modify files.
-In this stage, we would be implementing a basic file server, which delivers files upon client request.
+In this stage, we would be implementing a rudimentary file server, which delivers files upon client request.
+Our server only allows files residing inside the public folder to be downloaded, and the files must have read access granted to others.
 When there are incoming connections to port 8002, the server serves a static file to the client through the pipe mechanism discussed earlier.
+At this stage, due to the absence of HTTP parsing the client is unable to request for a specific file so as of now the file will be predifined.
+In later stages, we'll be adding support for directory browsing on the public folder.

 Design